yourbase/yb/docs/yourbase-ruby.md

 bundle add yourbase-rspec --git "https://${YOURBASE_DOWNLOAD_TOKEN?}:x-oauth-basic@github.com/yourbase/yourbase-rspec-skipper-engine.git" && bundle install
 ```

-> After installing yourbase-rspec, if you are not using Rails you must add
+> Note: After installing yourbase-rspec, if you are not using Rails you must add
 "require 'yourbase-rspec'" to in your spec folder.

 ```sh